1944-2020 Celebrating over 75 years of Ministry

 MDRC membership continued to grow and space again became an issue, and after much prayer, discussion and discernment the congregation agreed on a second campus, The Bridge, which first met in the Johnston High School Auditorium.
 After steady growth, and completing the Journey In Faith campaign, the current Bridge building was completed in 2005.
 Children’s Ministry added new staff at The Bridge on Sunday mornings.

 Rev. Sarah Beaver accepted a call to another RCA church in 2002.
 Rev. Jill Ver Steeg joined the staff in 2003 to bring leadership to adult education.
 Rev. John Sherrill accepted a call to an RCA church in Michigan in 2007.
+In 2008, Marv VandeKieft was hired as Executive Director of MDRC, responsible for finance, administration, operations, facilities, etc. He retired in 2013.
 In 2010, Rev. Jon Nelson joined the MDRC staff to bring passion and leadership to outreach.

 The years 2012 to 2015 were years of transition for the church.
 Rev. Tony Vis retired after 28 years leading the church forward in spiritual growth, numeric growth, and mission.
 Rev. Jane Brown retired after 28 years of service, twelve as an ordained staff pastor in full time ministry.
 Rev. Jill Ver Steeg and Pastor Jon Nelson led the church through this time of transition.